 If you are locked in battle with your significant other, it’s worth knowing what Gottman refers to as “The Four Horsemen of the Apocalypse” and doing your best to avoid falling into these unhelpful relationship patterns:

 Too much criticism in a relationship is likely to lead to contempt.
 Contempt is when you verbally or non-verbally communicate disdain for your partner.
-It could be in the form of insults or even dismissive eye-rolling.
+It could take the form of insults or even dismissive eye-rolling.
 Contempt has the intention to insult or belittle the other person.
 Perhaps unsurprisingly, contempt in a relationship is the single biggest predictor of divorce.

 To avoid acting in contempt, focus on your partner’s positive qualities and the common ground that you share.
 Remember the reasons you are together in the first place and try to focus on the issue you are discussing rather than attacking your partner’s sense of self.